cyberark/conjur-api-java/README.md

 ### JVM-level trust

-By default, the Conjur appliance generates and uses self-signed SSL certificates (Java-specific certificates known as cacerts).
-Without trusting them, your Java app will not be able to connect to the Conjur server over APIs and so you will need to configure your app to trust them.
-You can accomplish this by loading the Conjur certificate into Java's CA keystore that holds the list of all the allowed certificates for https connections.
+For a JVM-level trust between Conjur and the API client, you need to load the Conjur certificate into Java's CA keystore that holds the list of all the allowed certificates for https connections.

 First, we need to get a copy of this certificate, which you can get using `openssl`.
 Run the following step from a terminal with OpenSSL that has access to Conjur: